CSU Police and How to Report a Crime

 Report a Crime Anonymously

-To remain anonymous and report a crime to the CSU Police Department, you may fill out the online form at http://police.colostate.edu/reportcrimeanonymous.
+To remain anonymous and report a crime to the CSU Police Department, you may fill out the online anonymous crime report form at https://police.colostate.edu/anonymous-crime-report/.

 - Information you submit will be sent securely to CSU police without your identity being revealed.